nicgallego/NumericalRecipesFortran/README.md

 ## How to use this code

 You need meson>=0.5, and a fortran compiler, currently tested on gfortran 13.3.0 on ubuntu 24.04.
 There is an internal dependency on test-drive, that should be fetched from the internet automatically while configuring the project.
+The documentation contains math expressions, I activated USE_MATHJAX in Doxygen settings, so that no need for sometims hard to setup latex is needed.

 Configure the project with:
 ```